 \subsection{Architecture}

-\ours represents each training image-caption pair as a quadruple of image, text, keywords, and dataset indicator $(\mbb{V}, \mbb{W}, \mbb{K}, \theta_d)$, where $\mbb{V}$ is encoded with a set of fixed-length visual descriptors.
-The text input, including the caption and objects tags, are tokenized lower-cased Byte Pair Encoding (BPE)~\cite{sennrich2015neural} with a vocabulary of 49,152 tokens.
+Our approach represents each training image-caption pair as a quadruple $(\mbb{V}, \mbb{W}, \mbb{K}, \theta)$ of image, ground-truth caption, keywords, and style token, where $\mbb{V}$ is encoded with a set of fixed-length visual descriptors.
+The text input, including the caption and keywords, are tokenized lower-cased Byte Pair Encoding (BPE)~\citep{sennrich2015neural}.

-For multimodal fusion, we employ an encoder-decoder Transformer~\cite{vaswani2017attention} architecture where each layer of the encoder employs multi-head self-attention (MSA) and feed-forward layers, and each layer of the decoder employs multi-head self- and cross-attention (MSCA) and feed-forward layers.
+For multimodal fusion, we define an encoder-decoder Transformer architecture~\citep{vaswani2017attention} where each layer of the encoder comprises multi-head self-attention (MSA) and feed-forward layers, and each layer of the decoder includes multi-head self-attention (MSA), multi-head cross-attention (MSCA), and feed-forward layers.
 To enable text generation, the decoder employs sequence-to-sequence attention masks in each self-attention layer.
-The visual descriptors $\mbb{V}=\{ \bm{v}_i \}_{i=1}^N$ are encoded via bi-directional attention in the encoder, while textual keyword tokens $\mbb{K} = \{ \bm{k}_i \}_{i=1}^M$, token embeddings of the caption $\mbb{W} = \{ \bm{w}_i \}_{i=1}^L$, and the dataset indicator $\theta_d$ are inputs of the decoder, where $N$, $M$, and $L$ indicates the number of visual embeddings, keywords, and caption tokens respectively.
+The visual descriptors $\mbb{V}=\{ \bm{v}_i \}_{i=1}^N$ are encoded via bi-directional attention in the encoder, while textual keyword tokens $\mbb{K} = \{ \bm{k}_i \}_{i=1}^M$, token embeddings of the caption $\mbb{W} = \{ \bm{w}_i \}_{i=1}^L$, and the style token $\theta$ are inputs of the decoder, where $N$, $M$, and $L$ indicates the number of visual embeddings, keywords, and caption tokens respectively.
 The overall network operates according to the following schema: